 What will it do?

-The centre will help address business critical skills issues in the sector and provide industry skills of all levels to a wide range of individuals.
+The centre is helping address business critical skills issues in the sector and providing industry skills of all levels to a wide range of individuals.

-Training will be provided in the practical elements of the textile and knitwear industry, including apprenticeships, and will also provide upskilling opportunities to the town’s current textiles and knitwear workforce.
+Training is provided in the practical elements of the textile and knitwear industry, including apprenticeships, and will also provide upskilling opportunities to the town’s current textiles and knitwear workforce.

 The long term vision of the project is to develop, in addition to the training centre, a textile innovation centre as well as a showcase and marketing tool for the local industry.

 Where is it based?

 The centre is based within surplus space in Hawick High School, with a dedicated entrance.
 There is no access between the school and the centre.